alvarolorentedev/kanekotic-page/blog/2022-10-10-delivery-acceleration-enabling-features.md

 This is the plug and pray solution.
 Pushing the code and expecting it to work as it's enabled for all users.
 This is a very dangerous strategy as your blast radius is all your users.

 ### Canary Releases

+This is a practice that comes from the mining industry, The idea was the next one:

+> If a canary is in the same place where humans are inside the mine, when there is a problem with the breathable air it will be the first one to perish.

+If we translate this to software, the idea is to have deployed the changes only to one or a few servers.
+With this, we can monitor this canary instances and act if any issue happens, we reduce the blast radius of issues to only the users who go through that server.

 ![](https://www.kanekotic.com/img/canary.jpeg)